nipy/mindboggle/doc/people.rst

 .. |picNN| image:: http://media.mindboggle.info/images/people/NolanNichols.jpg
                     :width: 200px
 .. |blurbNN| replace::
-    `Nolan Nichols`_ is a PhD student in Biomedical and Health Informatics at the University of Washington.
-Nolan is building a graph database to support the informatics infrastructure underlying Mindboggle.
+    `Nolan Nichols`_ is a PhD candidate in Biomedical and Health Informatics at the University of Washington.
+    Nolan is developing the informatics infrastructure underlying Mindboggle using a Semantic Web technology stack that explicitly models data provenance​.
     He is excited about the translational aspects of the Mindboggle project, and finds this effort to be a nice complement to his thesis work in the areas of semantic data integration and sharing of human neuroimaging data.

 .. |picMR| image:: http://media.mindboggle.info/images/people/MartinReuter.jpg
                     :width: 200px